centreon/centreon-documentation/versioned_docs/version-22.04/upgrade/upgrade-from-20-04.md

 This chapter describes how to upgrade your Centreon platform from version 20.04 to version 22.04.

+> When you upgrade your central server, make sure you also upgrade all your remote servers and your pollers.
+All servers in your architecture must have the same version of Centreon.
+In addition, all servers must use the same [version of the BBDO protocol](../developer/developer-broker-bbdo.md#switching-versions-of-bbdo).

 > If you want to migrate your Centreon server to Oracle Linux / RHEL 8
 > you need to follow the [migration procedure](../migrate/migrate-from-20-x.md)